-Figure 6.18: equivalent noise charge as a function of the absorbed dose and after the annealing cycle for DNW monolithic sensor.
+Figure 6.19: equivalent noise charge as a function of the absorbed dose and after the annealing cycle for DNW monolithic sensor.
 ENC is plotted for the two available peaking times.

-dose and after the annealing cycle for a DNW monolithic sensor.
-The significant change can be ascribed to the increase in the flicker noise of the preamplifier input device as a consequence of parasitic lateral transistors being turned on by positive charge buildup in the shallow trench isolation oxides and contributing to the overall noise.
-Use of an enclosed layout approach is expected to significantly reduce the effect of ion-Fig. 6.19 shows event count izing radiation. rate for a DNW monolithic sensor exposed to a 55Fe source before irradiation, after exposure to γ -rays and after the annealing cycle.
-As the absorbed dose increases, the 5.9 keV peak gets broader as a consequence of the noise increase (in fair agreement with data in Fig. 6.18.
+Figure 6.20: event count rate for a DNW monolithic sensor exposed to a $^{55}$ Fe source before irradiation, after exposure to $\gamma$ -rays and after the annealing cycle.

+the absorbed dose increases, the 5.9 keV peak gets broader as a consequence of the noise increase (in fair agreement with data in Fig. 6.19.
 At the same time, the peak is shifted towards lower amplitude values, as a result of a decrease in the front-end charge sensitivity also due to charge build up in the STI of some critical devices.
 Recently [?], DNW MAPS of the same kind have been irradiated with neutrons from a Triga MARK II nuclear reactor to test bulk damage effects.
-The final fluence, 6.7×10^{12} 1 MeV neutron equivalent/cm2, was reached after a few, intermediate steps.
-The devices under test (DUT) were characterized by means of several different techniques, including charge injection at the front-end input through an external pulser, sensor stimulation with an infrared laser and spectral measurements with 55 Fe and 90Sr radioactive sources.
+The final fluence, $6.7 \times 10^{12}$ 1 MeV neutron equivalent/cm, was reached after a few, intermediate steps.
+The devices under test (DUT) were characterized by means of several different techniques, including charge injection at the front-end input through an external pulser, sensor stimulation with an infrared laser and spectral measurements with Fe and Sr radioactive sources.
 Neutron irradiation was found to have no sizable effects on the frontend electronics performance.
 This can be reasonably expected from CMOS devices, whose operation is based on the drift of majority carriers in a surface channel, resulting in a high degree of tolerance to bulk damage.
-Exposure to neutrons was instead found to affect mainly the charge collection properties of the sensors with a reduction in the order of 50% at an integrated fluence of about 6.7×10^{12} cm-2.
-Fig. 6.20 shows the most probable value (MPV) of the 90Sr spectra normalized to the pre-irradiation value as a function of the fluence for DNW MAPS with different sensor layout.
+Exposure to neutrons was instead found to affect mainly the charge collection properties of the sensors with a reduction in the order of 50% at an integrated fluence of about $6.7 \times 10^{12}$ cm-2.
+Fig. ?? shows the most probable value (MPV) of the Sr spectra normalized to the pre-irradiation value as a function of the fluence for DNW MAPS with different sensor layout.
 A substantial decrease can be observed, to be ascribed to a degradation in the minority carrier lifetime.
-A higher degree of tolerance was instead demonstrated in monolithic sensors with high resisitivity $(1 \text{ k}\Omega \text{ cm})$ epitaxial layer [35].
+A higher degree of tolerance was instead demonstrated in monolithic sensors with high resisitivity (1 k $\Omega$ cm) epitaxial layer [38].
 Actually, doping concentration plays a role in determining the equilibrium Fermi level, which in turn influences the effectiveness of neutron-induced defects as recombination centers [?].